kamallearner123/APTPYTHNOV08/README.md

   - Math Module for Mathematical Operations
   - Sys Module for System-Specific Parameters and Functions

+### Day 10: Regular Expressions and String Manipulation
+- **Objectives**: Learn to work with patterns and advanced string operations.
+- **Topics**:
+  - Basics of Regular Expressions
+  - Searching, Matching, and Extracting Patterns
+  - Substitution and Splitting Strings
+  - Advanced String Methods (`split`, `join`, `replace`, etc.)

-### Day 9: Data Manipulation and Visualization with Pandas and Matplotlib
+### Day 11: Data Manipulation and Visualization with Pandas and Matplotlib
 - **Objectives**: Gain skills in data analysis and visualization.
 - **Topics**:
   - Introduction to Pandas: DataFrames and Series